 Unfortunately, independent analysis requested by European Aluminium has shown why the CBAM cannot yet be considered a suitable alternative to existing EU carbon leakage protection measures.
 This is mainly because of the electro-intensive nature of primary aluminium production and the unique indirect carbon costs only European producers face in their power price due to the EU ETS (see a short explanation here).
 These costs will remain significant, even when consuming decarbonised electricity or signing long-term power contracts.
 Also, including indirect emissions in the CBAM increases the risk of circumvention and will not lead to a reduction in global emissions.
 Rather the opposite!

 We, therefore, support the final agreement on the CBAM, which initially excludes the application of the CBAM on indirect emissions for sectors today eligible for indirect costs compensation under EU state aid rules.
 The inclusion of indirect emissions in the CBAM should be considered only once the EU electricity grid is close to being completely emission-free (very likely not before 2035) and all circumvention risks and downstream impacts have been assessed across the entire European aluminium value chain.
-This should include as well a detailed assessment of the consequences of the inclusion of more products upstream or downstream, including precursors such as alumina (see a paper about this topic here).
+This should include as well a detailed assessment of the consequences of the inclusion of more products upstream or downstream (see our response to the EU Commission study on this here), including precursors such as alumina (see a paper about this topic here).

 European aluminium is now closely working with the European Commission and broader stakeholders on the rules for the initial emissions’ reporting period applicable to importers beginning in October 2023.
 A first review of the mechanism is expected in 2025.